timm409/EGM722_Project/README.md

 ## 3. Create a conda environment

-Once you have successfully cloned the repository, you can then create a `conda` environment to work through the exercises.
+Once you have successfully cloned the repository, you can then create a `conda` environment and run/edit the script.

 To do this, use the environment.yml file provided in the repository.
 If you have Anaconda Navigator installed, you can do this by selecting __Import__ from the bottom of the __Environments__ panel.